PetsUnpluggedArt/pets-unplugged.github.io/_posts/2025-01-01-coloring-benefits.md

 ---
 layout: post
-title: ""More Than Just Pencils: 3 Surprising Benefits of Coloring for All Ages""
+title: "More Than Just Pencils: 3 Surprising Benefits of Coloring for All Ages"
 date: 2025-01-01 10:00:00 -0500
 author: The Pets Unplugged Team
 categories: [wellness, creativity, news]
 tags: [coloring, stress relief, mindfulness, animation, pets]
+thumbnail: /assets/images/coloring-dog.png
 ---

 ![Coloring provides therapeutic calm on the left and a rewarding animation on the right.](/assets/images/coloring-dog.png)